 When we live in a state of shame, anxiety or fear, we get paralyzed.
 Over patterned.
 Rigid.
 Stuck in our ways.
 And we lose the creative flow.

-Fear, anxiety, and shame are powerful teachers.
+And yet our very fears, anxieties, and shame stories can become powerful teachers.
 They inform us when it’s time to slow down and pay attention.
 Without them we’d forever function on autopilot.

 When you allow your own feelings to be your guide, you'll experience more creativity.